 - Ketosis is when your body breaks down fats into ketones to use as fuel.

-- Some benefits of the keto diet include weight loss, increased energy, and reduced inflammation.
+- Some benefits of the keto diet include weight loss, and increased energy.

 - Knowing what foods you can eat on keto gives you a lot of preparation.

 Now that you learned about the keto diet, take some time to reflect and see if you want to try it.

 Make sure to talk to your healthcare professional before making a decision.